Jeremy Miller

 Jeremy James Miller (born October 21, 1976) is an American actor, known mostly as a child actor.
 He is known for his portrayal of Ben Seaver on the TV series Growing Pains and its two reunion movies.
-He also voiced Linus van Pelt in the animated TV special Happy New Year, Charlie Brown!.
+He also voiced Linus van Pelt in the animated TV specials Happy New Year, Charlie Brown! and Snoopy!!!
+The Musical.

 Early life, family and education

 Born in Covina, California, Miller began acting as a youth.

 Miller attended the University of Southern California for one year.

 Career

 Miller began acting professionally in a few commercials, then he landed a 1984 guest role in the kid-centered TV series Punky Brewster.
-He subsequently was cast as Ben Seaver, the youngest sibling on Growing Pains.
-The show ran for seven seasons (1985-1992) and spawned two TV movies (2000, 2004).
+He subsequently was cast as Ben Seaver, the youngest sibling on TV series Growing Pains.
+The show ran for seven seasons (1985-1992) and spawned two TV movies: The Growing Pains Movie (2000) and Growing Pains: Return of the Seavers (2004).
+He also voiced Linus van Pelt in the animated TV specials Happy New Year, Charlie Brown!
+(1986) and Snoopy!!!
+The Musical (1988), and an episode of This Is America, Charlie Brown (1988).
 He starred in the 1990 Hanukah episode of Shalom Sesame (an American/Israeli coproduction of Sesame Street).

+After Growing Pains, Miller appeared in the films Dickie Roberts: Former Child Star (2003) and Milk and Fashion (2007).
+He had a small role in The Boys & Girls Guide to Getting Down.
 He performed in commercials for McDonald's "Dollar Menunaires" promotion shot as a parody of the VH1 series Best Week Ever.

-After Growing Pains, he appeared in the film Milk and Fashion (2007).
-He had a small role in The Boys & Girls Guide to Getting Down.
-He appeared in a special celebrity team-up episode of Where in the World Is Carmen Sandiego? facing off against Mayim Bialik from Blossom, and Tatyana Ali from The Fresh Prince of Bel-Air.
-He and his partner proceeded to the bonus round at the end of the episode, but the did not win the big prize.
+Miller also appeared in a special celebrity team-up episode of Where in the World Is Carmen Sandiego? facing off against Mayim Bialik from Blossom, and Tatyana Ali from The Fresh Prince of Bel-Air.
+He and his partner proceeded to the bonus round at the end of the episode, but they did not win the big prize.

 He performed in four movies that were due to be released in 2009: Ditching Party, Never Have I Ever, The Fish and Tar Beach.
-However, only Ditching Party and Never Have I Ever were released, according to the Internet Movie Database.

 In 2011, Miller became a spokesperson for Fresh Start Private Management Inc., the rehabilitation company that administered his treatment.

-He has continued to perform in television and movies, including three episodes as a recurring character, Detective Holt, on the BET+ TV miniseries Angel.